hostmobility/documentation/docs/product/host-monitor-mini.md

 ### SIM Card

-Position in field: xxXxxx
+Position in field: xXxxxx

 | Variant ID | Nano-SIM Card | Additional Details                       |
 |------------|---------------|------------------------------------------|
 | 0          | Not fitted    | No SIM card included                     |

 ### Custom BSP/OS

-Position in field: XXxxxx
+Position in field: Xxxxxx

 This is for customers that want extra installation of software, additional labels or similar within design limitations.